woflydev/rpn-calculator/README.md

 firebase login
 ```

-to log in to your Firebase account.
-Then, to initialize the repository with your own cloud project, run:
+To initialize the repository with your own cloud project, run:

 ```
 firebase init
 ```

-and follow the instructions.
-Finally, to deploy, run:
+Finally, run the script to copy over required files to the ``public`` directory for deployment:

 ```
-firebase deploy
+./deploy.bat
 ```

 Have fun and happy RPN calculating!